The story we think we know is that the institution of marriage is crumbling and on the brink of oblivion. The real story is much more complicated.

 The simplest summary of their findings is: It's really, really complicated.
 The full answer for the delay and decline of marriage would touch on birth control technology (which extends courtships by reducing the cost of waiting to get married), liberal divorce laws (which creates "churn" in the labor market by increasing divorces and new marriages), and even washing/drying machines (which both eliminate the need for men to marry lower-earning women to do housework and also free up women to work and study).

 One important lesson from Stevenson and Wolfers is that, as much as it feels like things are changing very rapidly, a longer view on marriage trends reveals a more boring picture.
-If you pull back the lens, not to the 1960s but to the 1860s, the marriage rate and the divorce rate stick stubbornly to
+If you pull back the lens, not to the 1960s but to the 1860s, the marriage rate and the divorce rate stick stubbornly to long-term trend lines.

 Marriages-per-thousand people are declining, but slowly, after spiking in the 1940s.
 Divorces-per-thousand people are rising, but slowly, after spiking in the 1970s.
 Even in the Great Recession, which theoretically scared couples from investing in matrimony, we've seen "the same rate of decline that existed during the preceding economic boom, the previous bust and both the boom and the bust before that," Wolfers wrote.

-of marriage for men and women is rising slowly into the high-20s.
+The median age of marriage for men and women is rising slowly into the high-20s.
 But that's not so unique compared to men's historical averages.
 What is new -- really, really new -- is the rising marriage ages for women.

 The education revolution for women -- one of the happiest trends of the 20th century -- carries important implications for the marriage market.
 First, if women are going to college, more of their 18-22 years will be taken up by history classes rather than husbands.
 Second, when these women start earning money, fewer need to marry for financial reasons, which means they can afford to put off marriage.
 Thanks to birth control, a little bit of biotechnology has helped their cause by reducing the costs of being sexually active and single.